Thousands protest in London against India's farming reforms

 Britain is home to a large Indian diaspora and many Britons who trace their family roots to India are strongly engaged with news from the country.

-There was little social distancing in evidence at the London protests and few participants were wearing face masks.
+There was little social distancing in evidence at the London protests and few participants were wearing face masks, a Reuters photographer at the scene said.

-The Metropolitan Police warned that people taking part in a gathering that did not respect COVID-19 restrictions risked being fined, and called on people to leave the area.
+The Metropolitan Police said it had arrested 13 people for breaching restrictions aimed at curbing the spread of COVID-19, and that four of those people were later released after being issued with fines.

+Police also confiscated fireworks from teenagers who were seen setting them off towards a crowd.
+There were no reports of injuries, and traffic was flowing freely after the crowds dispersed.

 Our Standards: The Thomson Reuters Trust Principles.